bsamseth/EigenNN/README.md

 activation functions.
 It's built with Eigen in order to be as efficient as possible, although not a lot of emphasis has been placed on optimizing.

+__NOTE__: This package is not complete, both in functionality and documentation.
+It is used within my Master's thesis project, over at [github.com/bsamseth/thesis]

 ## Usage Example
 The use of this is not seen by it self, but for reference, this is how the module could be used.
 ```python